lassegit/npm-react-module/README.md

 - `npm run lint` - lint your code

+- `npm run prettier` - prettify your code in src/

 - `npm run build` - build `/lib` folder

 - `npm publish` - publish your package to npmjs.com.
 Remember to customize `package.json` to suit your custom module.